envytools/envytools/hwdocs/graph/tesla/cuda/isa.rst

 instruction is only executed if a condition, computed based on a selected $c register, evaluates to 1.
 The instruction fields involved in predicates are:

-- word 1 bits 7-11: predicate
+- word 1 bits 7-11: predicate field - selects a boolean function of the $c register
-- word 1 bits 12-13: $c register to use
+- word 1 bits 12-13: $c source field - selects the $c register to use

 The predicates are: